-Z&L Properties, a US affiliate of mainland China property giant Guangzhou R&F Properties, has been kicked off two of its four development projects in California’s Silicon Valley after failing to hit contractually designated project milestones, according to local media.
+Z&L Properties, which is privately funded by Guangzhou R&F Properties’ co-founder Zhang Li, has been kicked off two of its four development projects in California’s Silicon Valley after failing to hit contractually designated project milestones, according to local media.

 San Jose City officials, in cooperation with Z&L Properties, said that they are in talks with prospective developers to take over the pair of stalled projects in San Jose known as North San Pedro and Park View Towers, both part of the city’s downtown revitalization plans.